dd9jn/rfc4880bis/crypto-refresh.md

     - Do not emit "Version" armor header ({{armor-header-key-version}})
   - Cleartext Signature Framework:
     - Ignore, avoid emitting unnecessary Hash: headers ({{armor-header-key-hash}})

+## Terminology Changes {#terminology-changes}

+Note that some of the words used in previous revisions of the OpenPGP standard have been improved in this document.

+In previous revisions, the following terms were used:

+- "Radix-64" was used to refer to OpenPGP's ASCII Armor base64 encoding ({{base64}}).
+- "Old packet format" was used to refer to the Legacy packet format ({{legacy-packet-format}}).
+- "New packet format" was used to refer to the OpenPGP packet format ({{openpgp-packet-format}}).

 # Acknowledgements